marysennello/mikey-photography/README.md

 Portfolio for Mikey de Pala

-Mikey to do -
-  - create tag for homepage image to allow for him to update as he wishes
-  - create tags for gallery page (planning for black and white, and color) -about page content

-Mary to do -
+to do -
-  - set up gallery page once Mikey does tags
-  - contact page
-  - about page
+convert gallery page links to components